 If you're driving it's advisable not to park around here.

-Tourists should maintain a similar sense of caution if they travel through South Los Angeles, also known as South Central.
-South L.A. is topographically and culturally a large part of the city, but it is not an ideal destination for tourists.
+Travelers should maintain a similar sense of caution if they travel through South Los Angeles, also known as South Central.
+South L.A. is topographically and culturally a large part of the city, but it is not an ideal destination for visitors.

 This part of Los Angeles is known for gang violence, famously between the rival gangs known as the Bloods and the Crips.
 In the past, gang members identified themselves by colors (red for the Bloods, blue for the Crips), but this conspicuous practice has decreased for the most part in recent years.
 If you crossed paths with someone with a gang affiliation, you probably wouldn’t know it and shouldn’t feel threatened.
 Gang violence is more likely to be aimed towards rivals than tourists; however, it is still advisable to spend time elsewhere in L.A. and avoid wearing red or blue in South Los Angeles as a precaution.